844-914-1942

 Think of on-demand chartering as the pay-as-you-go of private aviation.
 It’s the most flexible option, perfect for those who fly occasionally or want to try out private travel without a long-term commitment.
 If you fly less than 150 hours a year, chartering a jet is often more cost-effective than leasing or buying.
 You simply book a flight when you need one and pay for that specific trip.
 This model frees you from the responsibilities and costs of ownership, such as maintenance, crew salaries, and insurance.
 You get all the benefits of a private flight without the overhead of managing an asset.

-The Fractional Ownership Model
+Leasing vs. Fractional Ownership

 Fractional ownership is a step up in commitment from chartering.
 This model involves sharing ownership of a jet with other people to reduce the financial burden.
 You purchase a share of an aircraft, which entitles you to a certain number of flight hours per year.
 In addition to the initial acquisition fee, you’ll also pay monthly management fees and direct operating costs for your flights.
 It’s a popular middle-ground solution that provides more consistency and availability than on-demand charters without the sole responsibility of full aircraft ownership.